-iii) Managed Transfer
+iv) Managed Transfer

 Children at risk of exclusion may be offered a Managed Transfer.
 In this situation, the child will, by arrangement, attend a different local school for a maximum of 5 days.
 This is a time for reflection for the child on their behaviour without compromising learning by being sent home.
-A member of staff will accompany the child to the host school.